larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 asset register on its website {{AREG}} is not suitable, as described in {{assets}}.

+The Trust publishes financial information {{FIN}}, including annual budgets and monthly statements, fulfilling the IETF community expectations on financial transparency.

+### Community Interactions

+The IETF community expects to be able to have public discussions with the Trust and the Trustees.
+Many other IETF bodies maintain public discussion email lists for this purpose, and allow questions during meetings.

+The Trust operates the "tlp-interest" mailing list {{TLPINT}}, which was originally created for questions related to the Trust Legal Provisions {{TLP}}.
+The Trust has since informally indicated that this list should be seen as their general public discussion list.
+However, the list is not described or advdertized as such on the Trust website.

-The Trust also holds regular meetings, and publishes their minutes
+The Trust holds regular meetings and publishes their minutes
 {{MIN}}.
-In order to further increase transparency, the Trust should consider announcing the meetings to the public, and letting observers join.
+In order to further increase transparency and improve community interactions, the Trust should consider announcing the meetings to the public, and let observers join and ask questions.

-The Trust publishes financial information {{FIN}}, including annual budgets and monthly statements, fulfilling the IETF community expectations on financial transparency.

 ## Funding